Move Schedules: Fast persistence computations in coarse dynamic settings: Background

-The column $c$ in $R$ indicates that dimension $1$ homology is born, which in this filtration is never killed since the dimension of the complex is $1$.
-Similarly, the columns at $u, v, w$ in $R_0$ (not shown) are all zero, indicating three $0$-dimensional homology classes are born, which are then killed by the pivot entries in columns $a$ and $b$ in $R_1$. \\ \\
+Since column $c$ in $R_1$ is $0$, the 1-chain indicated by the column $c$ in $V_1$ represents a dimension $1$ cycle.
+Similarly, the columns at $u, v, w$ in $R_0$ (not shown) are all zero, indicating three $0$-dimensional homology classes are born, two of which are killed by the pivot entries in columns $a$ and $b$ in $R_1$. \\ \\

-It is clear from Algorithm~\ref{alg:reduce} that a loose upper bound for this reduction is $O(m^3)$, where $m$ is the number of simplices of the filtration; it turns out that this bound is in fact tight, see~\cite{morozov2005persistence} for more details.
-There are actually many variations and optimizations proposed over the past decade to Algorithm~\ref{alg:reduce}; for example, one can reverse the order of the filtration and compute cohomology~\cite{de2011dualities} instead.
-Despite these variations in computation, regardless of how the decomposition is obtained, it must obey the following invariants: \\ \textbf{ Decomposition Invariants:} \begin{enumerate}[labelsep=2pt, topsep=0pt,itemsep=-0.25ex,parsep=1.2ex] \item[I1] $R = D V$ where $D$ is the boundary matrix of the filtration $K$ \item[I2] $V$ is full-rank upper-triangular, and $R$ is \emph{reduced}: if its $i$-th and $j$-th columns are nonzero, \\ then $\mathrm{low}_R(i) \neq \mathrm{low}_R(j)$ \end{enumerate} If these two invariants are satisfied, then we call the decomposition \emph{valid}.
-Given any valid $R = D V$ decomposition, then~\cite{zomorodian2005computing}:

-The collection of persistent pairings is independent of the choice of $R$ and $V$.
-When reducing the boundary matrix, we can therefore perform column operations in any order, as long as columns are added from left to right, and so long as every column operation performed in $R$ is also performed on $V$.
-Once $R$ is reduced, then the low entries in $R$ yield the correct pairings encoding the persistence diagram of the corresponding filtration $K$.
+Inspection of the algorithm from~\cite{edelsbrunner2000topological} suggests an upper bound for the reduction is $O(m^3)$, where $m$ is the number of simplices of the filtration---this bound is in fact tight~\cite{morozov2005persistence}.
+Despite its high algorithmic complexity, many variations and optimizations to Algorithm~\ref{alg:reduce} have been proposed over the past decade, see~\cite{bauer2021ripser, bauer2017phat, chen2011persistent} for an overview.